kohei-us/orcus/doc/overview/index.rst

 classes to wrap your document with.

-The following sections describe how to load a spreadsheet document by using 1) orcus's own spreadsheet document class, and 2) a user-defined custom docuemnt class.
+The following sections describe how to load a spreadsheet document by using 1) orcus's own spreadsheet document class, and 2) a user-defined custom document class.

 .. toctree::